 External Credit and Payment Service Providers can also report incidents:

 Equifax: If Equifax needs to report an incident that requires investigation on the DTS-PVS side, they should e-mail the resources on the Bell Billing Services Management team (see 6.2Bell Billing Services Management), including incident description, incident timing, and account/transaction examples (if any).
-The Billing Services Management team will open a Remedy ticket with the CSD, under the DTS-PVS application.
+The Billing Services Management team will open a ITSM ticket with the CSD, under the DTS-PVS application.

 PayPal: If PayPal needs to report an incident that requires investigation on the DTS-PVS side, they report the incident to the appropriate OTSS resource, who refers the incident to the Bell Account Manager, who in turn will open a ticket with the CGI CSD.